-The net asset value and market value of the Company's shares will fluctuate with changes in the market value of the Company's investments and fluctuations in currency exchange rates.
-Such changes in value may occur as the result of various factors, including general economic and market conditions, the performance of companies who have borrowed from the Company and changes in interest rates which may affect the value of interest-bearing securities owned by the Company.
-An investment in the Company is speculative and may result in the loss of a substantial portion of a shareholder's investment.
-Only shareholders who are experienced in high risk investments and who can afford to lose a substantial portion of their investment should consider an investment in the Company.
+The net asset value and market value of the Company's shares will fluctuate with changes in, among other things, the value of the Company's investments, changes in the amount of the Company's dividends, adverse market reaction to any acquisitions or other transactions, a lack of liquidity in the trading of the Company's common shares and fluctuations in currency exchange rates.
+Such changes in value may occur as a result of various factors, including general economic and market conditions, the performance of companies who have borrowed from the Company, the performance of the Company relative to entities engaged in similar businesses and changes in interest rates which may affect the value of interest-bearing securities owned or managed by the Company or interest-sensitive products sold by the Company.
+An investment in the Company is speculative and may result in the loss of a shareholder's investment in the Company.
+Only shareholders who are experienced in high risk investments and who can afford to lose their investment should consider an investment in the Company.